IoTDevLab/netproj/README.md

 ### 6. HTTP Web Server (PyWeb)
-Implement a sufficient part of the __HTTP 1.1__ protocol in your web server such that a user could download an unzipped version of [this test website](https://github.com/BlackrockDigital/startbootstrap-new-age/archive/gh-pages.zip) using any of the following web browsers: Chrome, Firefox, Safari, IE, and Edge.
+Implement a sufficient part of the __HTTP 1.1__ protocol in your web server such that a user could download an unzipped version of [https://github.com/BlackrockDigital/startbootstrap-new-age/archive/gh-pages.zip](this test website) using any of the following web browsers: Chrome, Firefox, Safari, IE, and Edge.
 Your server should faithfully transmit any file requested by the web browser when downloading the demo website, which may include HTML, CSS, Javascript, or images.
-Once rendered by the browser, the website hosted by your web server should be indistinguishable when compared to the [site][https://blackrockdigital.github.io/startbootstrap-new-age/] hosted on the original web server.
+Once rendered by the browser, the website hosted by your web server should be indistinguishable when compared to the [https://blackrockdigital.github.io/startbootstrap-new-age/](site) hosted on the original web server.
 Any broken images, missing text, JavaScript warnings, etc... will be taken as an indication that your server is corrupting the files it transmits.
 (Obviously, if the web server is corrupting files, then we cannot expect the web browser to be able to display a perfect-looking website).
 Your program should do the following:

 - You must support web browsers sending requests using version 1.1 of the HTTP protocol, and accept connections (and deliver responses) via TCP.
 - You must support the __GET__ request method from clients.
 Any other request that is not GET should produce a _`501: Not Implemented`_ error response.
 This is preferable to silently failing.